United Co-operatives

-United Co-operatives Limited, or simply United Co-op, is a now defunct regional consumer co-operative in the United Kingdom, until its merger with the Co-operative Group in 2007.
+United Co-operatives Limited, or simply United Co-op, was a regional consumer co-operative in the United Kingdom, until its merger with the Co-operative Group in 2007.
 The society operated across Yorkshire, the North West and North Midlands of United Kingdom.
 In September 2002, it came about from the merger of United NorWest and Yorkshire Co-operative Society.

 United Norwest, in turn, arose from a merger in 1991 between an earlier United Co-operative and the Norwest Pioneers, which had the Rochdale Pioneers as a direct predecessor.
 Rochdale Pioneers was the prototypical consumer co-operative, formed in 1844.